How a Debt Management Plan Can Impact Your Credit Score

 Most of the people who come to MMI are facing some kind of financial challenge.
 They may be behind on their mortgage, overwhelmed by student loan debt, or struggling to fund their retirement.
 The majority, however, are trying to manage more debt than their income can support.

-For consumers with unmanageable amounts of credit card debt, MMI offers free, confidential debt counseling and, when applicable, a debt repayment program called a debt management plan (DMP).
+For consumers with unmanageable amounts of credit card debt, MMI offers free, confidential debt counseling and, when applicable, access to debt relief programs, including a debt repayment program called a debt management plan (DMP).

-When considering your debt repayment options, one consideration should be how that method impacts your credit score.
+When considering your debt relief options, one factor should be how that method impacts your credit score.
 To accurately determine how a DMP might impact your credit score, MMI reviewed multiple years worth of data.
 Here's what we found:

 Year-over-Year Data

 The study tracked the annual aggregate FICO® 9 Score migration over time for MMI clients who started and maintained a DMP for four years.
-A total of 37,034 clients with DMPs beginning between 2016 and 2018 were included in the study.*
+DMPs beginning between 2016 and 2019 were included in the study.*

 Year | Score |